AlynxZhou/atom-code-music/README.md

 **Usage:**

-1. Open your digit-sheets, then use command `atom-midi-piano:convert`, it will open a untitled buffer and convert it into a coffeescript/javascript array music sheet.
+1. Open your digit-sheets, then use command `atom-code-music:convert`, it will open a untitled buffer and convert it into a coffeescript/javascript array music sheet.

 2. Save the array sheet with `.coffee` or `.js`.
 Add the saved file path into `lib/sheets-list.coffee` as a member of the array.
 Reload Atom.